SnkhchyanV/KrispAssignment-/RecommendationSystemApp/ReadMe.txt

 2. Navigate to the repository directory.
 3. Run `docker-compose up --build` to start the services.

+ATTENTION: If you have not setuped Docker to your System there might be errors.
+Please, set up Docker before running application.

 ### Endpoints

 - Generator Service